zricethezav/go2chatgpt/README.md

 # go2chatgpt
 A small program that chunks up program files to be loaded into chatgpt.
 1/2 written by chatgpt.
-Inspired by https://github.com/mpoon/gpt-repository-loader
+Inspired by https://github.com/mpoon/gpt-repository-loader.
+Note that this has limitations as chatgpt doesn't seem to remember past 32KB-ish of data.
+This is probably documented somewhere but I haven't looked it up.

+Ideally you could load up all the `chunk{num}.txt`s and query chatgpt questions in plain english as a tool to learn a new codebase.

 ## Install
 ```